Commutativity and Kleisli laws of codensity monads of probability measures: Commutativity of codensity monads and probability bimeasures

-but this is the derived monoidal strength from the left and right strengths, and hence is associative, so $\chi$ satisfies the associativity coherence law as desired.
-The symmetry coherence law also follows when $\mathbb{T}$ is symmetrically bistrong. \end{proof} In particular in \hyperref[thm5.1]{Theorem 5.1} if $\mathcal{C}$ is concrete pointed (symmetric) monoidal, then we can drop condition $(iii)$ since this was only used to prove the associativity of $\chi$.
-All the conditions of \hyperref[lem5.5]{Lemma 5.5} hold since the existence of $\chi$ and its unit laws were derived from condition $(ii)$, and that the Kan extension factorisation map $\varphi \colon GK \to K$ is monoidal was derived from conditions $(i)$ and $(ii)$, and didn't rely on the associativity of the lax monoidal strength $\xi$ of $G$.
-Hence the proof of \hyperref[thm5.1]{Theorem 5.1} shows that under conditions $(i)$ and $(ii)$, $(\mathbb{T},\chi)$ is the codensity monad of $(K,\kappa,\iota)$ in the 2-category of monoidal categories, lax monoidal functors that may not satisfy the associativity coherence law, and monoidal natural transformations between such functors.
-Hence $\mu$ and $\eta$ are indeed monoidal, and so by \hyperref[lem5.5]{Lemma 5.5} $\mathbb{T}$ is (symmetric) monoidal (even if $K$ wasn't assumed to be symmetric).
-We will use this result in the following form: \begin{prop} Suppose $\mathcal{C}$ is a concrete pointed monoidal category and $\mathbb{T}$ is a monad on $\mathcal{C}$ with a Kleisli codensity presentation over $\mathcal{D}$.
-Suppose furthermore that there is a monoidal category structure on $\mathcal{D}$ such that if $K_\mathcal{D} \colon \mathcal{D} \to \mathcal{C}$ is the restriction of $G_\mathbb{T}$ to $\mathcal{D}$, then $(K_\mathcal{D},\kappa, \eta_I)$ is lax monoidal.
-Then if condition $(ii)$ of \hyperref[thm5.1]{Theorem 5.1} is satisfied, then $\mathbb{T}$ is a commutative monad. \end{prop}
+But this is the derived monoidal strength from the left and right strengths, which will satisfy the associativity coherence law, and so $\chi$ satisfies it too.
+The symmetry coherence law also follows when $\mathcal{C}$ is concrete pointed symmetric monoidal. \endproof In particular, in \hyperref[thm5.2]{Theorem 5.2}, if $\mathcal{C}$ is a concrete pointed (symmetric) monoidal category, then we can drop condition $(iii)$ since this was only used to prove the associativity of $\chi$.
+All the conditions of \hyperref[lem5.6]{Lemma 5.6} hold since the existence of $\chi$ and its unit laws were derived from condition $(ii)$.
+That the Kan extension factorisation map $\varphi \colon GK \to K$ is monoidal was also derived from conditions $(i)$ and $(ii)$, and did not rely on the associativity of the lax monoidal strength $\xi$ of $G$.
+Hence, the proof of \hyperref[thm5.2]{Theorem 5.2} shows that under conditions $(i)$ and $(ii)$, $(\mathbb{T},\chi)$ is the codensity monad of $(K,\kappa,\iota)$ in the 2{-}category of monoidal categories, lax monoidal functors that may not satisfy the associativity coherence law, and monoidal natural transformations between such functors.
+Hence, $\mu$ and $\eta$ are monoidal, and by \hyperref[lem5.6]{Lemma 5.6} $\mathbb{T}$ is (symmetric) monoidal,even if $K$ was not assumed to be symmetric. \begin{proposition} Suppose $\mathcal{C}$ is a concrete pointed (symmetric) monoidal category and $\mathbb{T}$ is a monad on $\mathcal{C}$ with a Kleisli codensity presentation over $\mathcal{D}$.
+Let $K_\mathcal{D}$ be the restriction of the Kleisli forgetful functor $G_\mathbb{T} \colon \mathcal{C}_\mathbb{T} \to \mathcal{C}$ to $\mathcal{D}$.
+If there is a monoidal structure on $\mathcal{D}$, and a lax monoidal structure $(\kappa, \eta_I)$ on $K_\mathcal{D}$, such that condition $(ii)$ of \hyperref[thm5.2]{Theorem 5.2} is satisfied, then $\mathbb{T}$ is a (symmetric) lax monoidal monad. \end{proposition}